Home>White Balance

 Each camera has the WB button in different locations.
 Search the whole camera for the WB button and that is your short cut straight to white balance.
 If you do not have one you have to go into your menu.

 Homework: Go outside in the daylight.
 Take the same picture in sun, shade, cloud and flash.
 See the color change.
-You will have to read our shutter speed page to get the camera set to take the pictures though.
+You must read our shutter speed page to get the camera set to take the pictures.